wpsharks/comet-cache/quick-cache/readme.txt

 Donate link: http://www.websharks-inc.com/r/wp-theme-plugin-donation/
 Tags: cache, quick cache, quick-cache, quickcache, speed, performance, loading, generation, execution, benchmark, benchmarking, debug, debugging, caching, cash, caching, cacheing, super cache, advanced cache, advanced-cache, wp-cache, wp cache, options panel included, websharks framework, w3c validated code, includes extensive documentation, highly extensible

-Speed up your site (BIG time)! — Quick Cache provides reliable page caching for WordPress.
+Speed up your site (BIG time!) — Quick Cache provides reliable page caching for WordPress.
 Easy-to-use (very simple installation).

 == Description ==

 If you care about the speed of your site, Quick Cache is one of those plugins that you absolutely MUST have installed :-) Quick Cache takes a real-time snapshot (building a cache) of every Page, Post, Category, Link, etc. These snapshots are then stored (cached) intuitively, so they can be referenced later, in order to save all of that processing time that has been dragging your site down and costing you money.

 The Quick Cache plugin uses configuration options that you select from the options panel.
 See: **Quick Cache -› Options** in your Dashboard.
 Once a file has been cached, Quick Cache uses advanced techniques that allow it to recognize when it should and should not serve a cached version of the file.
 By default, Quick Cache does not serve cached pages to users who are logged in, or to users who have left comments recently.
 Quick Cache also excludes administrative pages, login pages, POST/PUT/DELETE/GET(w/ query string) requests and/or CLI processes.

+== Screenshots ==

+1. Quick Cache Screenshot #1
+2. Quick Cache Screenshot #2
+3. Quick Cache Screenshot #3
+4. Quick Cache Screenshot #4
+5. Quick Cache Screenshot #5
+6. Quick Cache Screenshot #6
+7. Quick Cache Screenshot #7

 == Installation ==